 Choose a Substrate for Your Tank

-Now for a substrate, you can use pretty much anything from marbles, stones, gravel or sand.
+Now for a substrate, you can use pretty much anything from marbles, stones, gravel, or sand.
 Shops also make prepackaged substrate for aquariums that works really well.

-You need decide if you want to have a tank with real or fake plants in it.
+You need to decide if you want to have a tank with real or fake plants in it.
 If you have a tank with fake plants, in this case, it doesn’t really matter what you use as your substrate.
-In case you’re going have a planted tank with live plants, it is better to go with either sand or a prepared substrate for your planted tank.
+In case you’re going to have a planted tank with live plants, it is better to go with either sand or a prepared substrate for your planted tank.

 If you use sand then you want to make sure it’s aquarium safe.